nrfconnect/sdk-nrf/samples/nrf5340/multiprotocol_rpmsg/README.rst

    :local:
    :depth: 2

-This sample exposes the :ref:`softdevice_controller` and the IEEE 802.15.4 radio driver support to the nRF5340 application CPU, using RPMsg transport as part of `OpenAMP <https://github.com/OpenAMP/open-amp/>`__.
+This sample exposes the :ref:`softdevice_controller` and the IEEE 802.15.4 radio driver support to the nRF5340 application CPU, using RPMsg transport as part of `OpenAMP`_.

 Overview
 ********